Kihealth Europe

 The InterceptIQ™ Platform

 One platform.
-Multiple diseases.
+Multi-omics.
+AI-powered.

 See the platform architecture